emtee40/APDE-wiki/Getting-Started.md

 ### Examples

-If you are just getting started with APDE, you might want to experiment with some of the examples at this point in time.
+If you are just getting started with APDE, then you might want to experiment with some of the examples.

 When you first started APDE, you should have seen a dialog asking you to download the examples repository if you were on a Wi-Fi network.
 If you chose to download the repository then you now have a large set of examples to work with.
 If you didn't download the repository then you only have the four default examples, but you can still choose to download the repository later.

 If you would like to download the repository even over mobile data, then go to Settings > General > Examples Updates and select "Over Mobile Network".
 Now restart APDE and the dialog should appear.
-(Alternatively you can press "Re-download Examples Now" to download the examples without restarting and the dialog.)
+(Alternatively you can press "Re-download Examples Now" to download the examples without restarting.)

 Updates to the examples repository will be released periodically, at which point in time the update dialog will re-appear.

 ### Tabs

 You can create multiple tabs within your sketch to organize your code, just as you can in the desktop Processing.
-To create a new tab, press the current tab at the top of the screen (labelled "sketch" by default) and selected "New Tab".
+To create a new tab, press the current tab at the top of the screen (labelled "sketch" by default) and select "New Tab".
 Similarly, you can choose "Rename Tab" or "Delete Tab" to rename or delete the current tab, respectively.

 Separate tabs are stored as separate .pde files in the sketch folder.

+It is not currently possible to re-order the tabs as they appear in the editor, but this is a planned feature.

 > Tip: You can also load .java files in the sketch folder as separate tabs, but it is not yet possible to create .java files from within APDE.